maeddes/hse-2023-summer/README.md

 * What are the Docker components and describe them?
 (Rephrase!)
 * What does docker exec do?
 Provide a pseudo-code example and explain what it does
 * Explain the container latest tag
+* Explain 3 factors of the 12-factors in the context of containers.
+Explain in detail how they are realized!

 ## Session 27-Mar-2023 Docker/Container Wrap-Up & Labs